👥2300+ Successful Tours

 Which name should I use for booking train tickets?

-You can search for either.
-The main railway station code is BSB (Varanasi Junction / Banaras) and BSBS (Banaras Station).
+You can search for either name.
+The main railway station code is BSB (Varanasi Junction, also known as Banaras) and there is also BSBS (Banaras Station at Manduadih).
 Both serve the same city.
+For flights, always search Varanasi (airport code: VNS).

 Is Banarasi Saree different from Varanasi Saree?